threefoldtech/TFGRID/wiki/tfgrid_enduser_api/api/api_zmachine.md

 pub struct ZmachineNetwork{
 pub mut:
-	public_ip		 []string
+	public_ip	 string    ## public ip n
 	interfaces       []ZNetworkInterface
 	planetary		 bool
 }

 pub struct ZNetworkInterface{
 pub mut:
-	network          string				//WHAT DOES THIS MEAN, please describe TODO: ip               string				//what is relation with public_ip?
+	network          string				//this is the znet private network name ip               string				//this is the ip with in the znet private network }
-}

 pub struct ComputeCapacity {